jeffdaily/parasail/README.md

 | Semi-Global, do not penalize gaps at beginning of s2/database and end of s1/query | sg_qe_db |
 | Semi-Global, do not penalize gaps at beginning and end of both sequences | sg |

+A good summary of the various alignment algorithms can be found courtesy of Dr. Dannie Durand's course on computational genomics [here](http://www.cs.cmu.edu/~durand/03-711/2015/Lectures/PW_sequence_alignment_2015.pdf).
+The same document was copied locally to this repo in case this link ever breaks, found [here](contrib/PW_sequence_alignment_2015.pdf).

 To make it easier to find the function you're looking for, the function names follow a naming convention.
 The following will use set notation {} to indicate a selection must be made and brackets [] to indicate an optional part of the name.

 - Non-vectorized, reference implementations.